Collab-Orators City Youth Corps

 Because the future or work and entrepreneurship is at the center of our mission, we decided to add another layer to the program.
 We asked the individuals to design and manufacture their own tables for Reconnect’s Annual Fundraising Gala with the goal of selling the tables at the event.

-Giving the young men the opportunity to design any table they wanted gave them permission to tap into what inspires them.
-The opportunity to translate one’s ideas into a physical piece is a powerful way to keep a person connected to the work they are exploring.
+Giving the young men the opportunity to design a table from their imagination gave them the chance to tap into what inspires them.
+Translating one’s ideas into a physical piece is a powerful way to keep a person connected to the work they are exploring.
+We are in the process of expanding the program, and are excited about harnessing the insights gained from the pilot to replicate and expand it.

 PROGRAMS IN DEVELOPMENT: